Royal New Zealand Naval Volunteer Reserve: Current status

 The current RNZNVR Mission is: "To contribute to the Navy mission by providing competent Reserve personnel fit for service".
 The Naval Volunteer Reserve are part-time people, the seagoing equivalent of Army Territorials.
 Reservists are typically people with regular jobs, although many are also tertiary students or full-time parents, who get paid for the spare time they spend as a member of the Naval Reserve.
 They formerly crewed the inshore patrol vessels and have opportunities to work with regular force either at sea, ashore or overseas on peacekeeping missions.
 As of 1 July 2007 there were 237 people in the Naval Reserve.
+As of 2026, the New Zealand Defence Force writes in their website: "The Naval Volunteer Reserve is a part-time force of around 500 people".

 The RNZNVR is currently organised into four regional units.
 Each unit has its own training headquarters under the command of a senior Reserve officer, and number up to 60 Naval Reserve personnel.
-The units are also commissioned ships, in the tradition of Royal Navy stone frigates, and each bears the prefix "HMNZS" (Her Majesty's New Zealand Ship).
+The units are also commissioned ships, in the tradition of Royal Navy stone frigates, and each bears the prefix "HMNZS" (His Majesty's New Zealand Ship).